CoderAcademy-MEL/html-css-challenges/05-terminal-app-product-page.md

 ## Make a webpage to sell your terminal app 🚀!

-Your objective is to build a webpage implementing all the new CSS features we've learnt this week like flexbox.
+Your objective is to build a webpage implementing all the new CSS features we've learnt this week.

 You should structure your website into smaller components similar to what Aaron demonstrated today.